debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 This gives the connector a consistent point-in-time view of the entire database for the duration of the snapshot.
 All reads within this transaction see the same version of the data regardless of how long the snapshot takes.

+### Why rowid Must Be Explicit
+The snapshot query uses `SELECT rowid, *` rather than `SELECT *`.
+The rowid is SQLite's internal unique row identifier and is not included in `SELECT *` by default.
+It must be explicitly selected as it is used in WAL Parsing Engine.

 ### Offset Initialisation
 After the snapshot completes we need to populate the offset context so streaming can resume correctly on restart.
 ```json